Downtown Athletic Club: Redevelopment

 The building was converted into a residential tower named the "Downtown Club", which opened in 2005.
 The redeveloped tower contained 288 condominium units and was renovated by The Moinian Group.
 At the time of its conversion, most of the units were studio apartments or one-bedroom units costing $400,000 to $1.5 million; some units also included home offices or an additional bedroom.
 The structure's amenities included a 12,000 ft2 fitness center, lounge with pool table, and outdoor terrace.
 A preschool academy called the Learning Experience was also established in the ground floor.

 Heisman Trophy

-The Downtown Athletic Club formerly issued the Heisman Trophy, an annual event that recognizes the most outstanding player in National Collegiate Athletic Association college football.
-The Heisman Trophy was first awarded in 1935 and was renamed after former athletic director Heisman.
+The Downtown Athletic Club issued the Heisman Trophy, an annual event that recognizes the most outstanding player in National Collegiate Athletic Association college football.
+First awarded in 1935, the award was later renamed after former athletic director Heisman.
 The trophy itself is made out of cast bronze, measures 13.5 in tall by 14 in long by 16 in wide, and weighs 45 lb.

-After the neighborhood around the Downtown Club was closed off following the September 11 attacks, and the club's subsequent bankruptcy, the Heisman Trophy ceremony was moved to numerous locations, including the Yale Club of New York City and Hilton New York, before moving to the Palladium Times Square in 2005.
-Since the club's bankruptcy, the trophy has been distributed by the Heisman Trust.
+After the club closed, the Heisman Trust took over administration of the award.
+The award ceremony was moved to numerous locations, including the Yale Club of New York City and Hilton New York, before moving to the Palladium Times Square in 2005.